flyteorg/flyte/docs/tutorials/feature_engineering/feast_integration/feast_workflow.md

 +++ {"lines_to_next_cell": 0}

-Define `store_offline` and `load_historical_features` tasks to store and retrieve the historial features, respectively.
+Define `store_offline` and `load_historical_features` tasks to store and retrieve the historical features, respectively.

 ```{eval-rst}
 .. list-table:: Decoding the ``Feast`` Jargon